Physical Therapy Orthopaedic Residency (Minnesota)

-The Physical Therapy Residency in Orthopedics is designed to significantly advance the physical therapy resident's preparation as a provider of patient and client care services in the area of orthopedic clinical practice.
+The Physical Therapy Orthopaedic Residency at Mayo Clinic's campus in Rochester, Minnesota, is designed to significantly advance the physical therapy resident's preparation as a provider of patient and client care services in the area of orthopaedic clinical practice.

-The program includes activities that promote the physical therapy resident's continued integration of practice, research and scholarly inquiry, consistent with the program's mission and philosophy.
+The program includes activities that promote the physical therapy resident's continued integration of practice, research and scholarly inquiry consistent with the program's mission and philosophy.
 Residents are licensed physical therapists and receive a stipend and benefit package.
-Likewise, they will contribute to department productivity.

-The Physical Therapy Residency in Orthopedics lasts 12 months and includes:
+The Physical Therapy Orthopaedic Residency is 12 months in length.
+Residency components include:

 - Independent patient care